codeclimate/platform/SPEC.md

 ## Engine Specification File

 All engines must include an `engine.json` file at `/engine.json`.
 This file includes information that is necessary for the analysis runtime and metadata about the engine.
-Here is an example config:
+Here is an example specification:

 ```
 {